fishfolk/bones/other_crates/bones_matchmaker_proto/README.md

-Network protocol structs for the Jumpy matchmaker.
+Network protocol structs for the Bones matchmaker.